 At Kilkenny County Council we are committed to protecting and respecting your privacy.
 The Privacy Statement lets you know how we look after your personal data.
 It also informs you as to our obligations and your rights under data protection law.
-Kilkenny County Council's privacy statement can be found at: www.kilkennycoco.ie/privacy-statement breaches of which 2 were notified to the DPC.
-Kilkenny County Council was invited to take part in a Cookie Survey by the DPC which is currently been reviewed.
-The DPO has actively engaged with Service Departments in carrying out Data Privacy Impact Assessments and addressing any risks identified.
+Kilkenny County Council's privacy statement can be found at: www.kilkennycoco.ie/privacy-statement

 In 2021, Kilkenny County Council dealt with 14 data subject access requests.
 One request which was appealed to the Data Protection Commissioner (DPC) in 2019 was finalised in 2021 by the DPC in favour of Kilkenny County Council.
-The Data Protection Officer (DPO) was notified of 12 data